hewison-chris/agora-cl-docs/website/docs/reading/bazel.md

 ### With Bazel

 Everything in Agora-cl can be built with Bazel using `bazel build //...`.
-For example, the beacon node can be built with `bazel build //beacon-chain --config=release`.
+For example, the Agora node can be built with `bazel build //beacon-chain --config=release`.
 The `--config=release` will apply all compile-time optimizations to the code, and build everything including C dependencies and our cryptography from source.
 Every package in the Agora-cl monorepo can be build with `bazel build`.

 ### With Go